Rupasinghe2012/Servian-Technical-Challenge/docs/adr/0005-finalize-architecture.md

 ## Context

-Drawing a High Level Architecture diagram for documentation purpose of the solution.
+Drawing a High-Level Architecture diagram for documentation purpose of the solution.

 ## Decision